vini2001/CG_first_project/README.md

 # Computer Graphics OpenGL game project
 2D OpenGL / GLFW game developed for a CG class at the Federal University of Minas Gerais (UFMG) - Brazil

-XCode project tested on MacOS Monterey with arm64 (Apple Silicon) processor only
+Project tested on MacOS Monterey with arm64 (Apple Silicon) processor only

+- Build the demo file with "make"
+- Run it with "./demo"

 Libraries Used
 - GLFW